 Too little, and the drift is over before you even hit bottom.
 Too much, and you’re more likely to get tangled, not feel a strike, or cause personal injury.

-Instead of just stacking split shot, try the snap method: tie a barrel swivel and snap to the end of you leader where your stop-knot would be, and simply clip on different size slinky weights or swivel-sinkers based on the water conditions.
+in addition to just stacking split shot, you can tie a barrel swivel and snap to the end of the leader where your stop-knot would be, and simply clip on different size slinky weights or swivel-sinkers based on the water conditions.

 Leaders for drop shot rigs couldn’t be more simple.
 Use a standard tapered leader if you want, or even a straight section of mono will suffice.
 You won’t have to worry about delicate presentations, and the deep, dirty water you’re likely to use this rig in, means fish won't be too leader shy.

 In general, your overall leader should be about 1 ½ times as long as the water is deep — and longer if the water is really moving.
 A good length of multicolored monofilament used as an inline indicator can help detect strikes and keep track of water depth.
 Using a tippet ring below your indicator mono allows you to quickly change setups or recover from snags without having to build an entirely new leader.

 You don’t have to worry about being savaged by a pack of purists the next time you decide to try fishing a drop shot rig — nothing’s hatching when this bad boy is called for.

 While you can certainly fish this versatile rig throughout the year, it will be most effective over other methods in deep, fast water following winter run-off and heavy rains.

 This rig will work for everything from tiny midge patterns to small streamers.
 On migratory fish, use egg patterns in the spring or fall to make the most of deep pools where fish are stacked up.
 For multi-fly rigs you can simply tie on an additional dropper higher up the tippet with a surgeon’s knot, or add a sliding dropper using the method described above.